Mor3x/Wipe-Clipper/README.md

 ## Setup
-For the setup guide please refer to [wiki.](https://github.com/Mor3x/Wipe-Clipper/releases)
+For the setup guide please refer to the [wiki.](https://github.com/Mor3x/Wipe-Clipper/wiki)

 ## Things to keep in mind
 - The plugin only considers a pull valid if it was started with a countdown, "Engage" being the start of the pull.